 Guy Macdonald has served as a member of our Board since November 2014.
 Mr. Macdonaldserved as a member of the board of directors of Tetraphase Pharmaceuticals, Inc. (Nasdaq: TTPH), a publicly-traded biopharmaceutical company, from January 2008 to July 2020, in addition to serving as its President and Chief Executive Officer from January 2008 to August 2019.
 From August 2003 until January 2008, Mr. Macdonald served as Executive Vice President of Operations of Idenix Pharmaceuticals, Inc., a biopharmaceutical company.
-From 1981 to 2003 he served in various positions at Merck & Co., Inc., most recently serving as the VicePresident for Anti-Infective and Hospital Products.
-Mr. Macdonald 's extensive experience in drug development and commercialization, particularly with anti-infectives, including antifungals, we believe he is able to make valuable contributions to our Board.
+From 1981 to 2003 he served in various positions at Merck & Co., Inc., most recently serving as the Vice President for Anti-Infective and Hospital Products.
+Mr. Macdonald received an Honors Degree in biochemistry from Dundee University in Dundee, Scotland.
+Because of Mr. Macdonald's extensive experience in drug development and commercialization, particularly with anti-infectives, including antifungals, we believe he is able to make valuable contributions to our Board.